bar181/openai-agents/modules/module5-orchestration/docs/implementation_process.md

   - Provided recommendations for future improvements
   - Created detailed test notes in `test_work.md`

+- Identified test failures in existing tests:
+  - Discovered that the trace processor is missing required lifecycle methods
+  - Found that tool implementation has changed in the OpenAI Agents SDK
+  - Noted that model expectations have changed in some tests
+  - Created a detailed analysis in `test_failures_analysis.md`
+  - Provided recommendations for fixing these issues

 - Next steps:
+  - Fix the identified test failures
   - Implement message routing in Phase 5
   - Develop routing based on message content and context
   - Create visualization for routing decisions